How to Improve Your Credit Score in 7 Simple Steps

 - How a missed payment impacts your credit score

-With that said, a higher credit score is still something you should strive for.
+Improving your credit score is an important step in building a solid foundation for financial wellness.
 With a higher credit score, you will enjoy greater savings and better terms on things like a mortgage, an auto loan, and in some cases auto insurance premiums.